 (b) different provisions of this Act in respect of different categories of financial institutions; and

 (c) the repeal or amendment of different provisions of a law repealed or amended by this Act.

+(3) In addition to what is provided in subsection (2), the Minister may provide that provisions relating to the establishment and operation of the Prudential Authority and the Financial Sector Conduct Authority may come into effect on different dates.